 Our Solutions: Consulting

-By conducting a PHA, organizations gain a comprehensive understanding of the hazards specific to their operations.
-This enables them to implement robust safety measures, preventive controls, and emergency response plans to mitigate the risks.
-PHA helps to protect not only the safety of personnel but also the well-being of the wider public, facility integrity, operational continuity, environmental sustainability, and the overall reputation of the organization from process safety incidents.
+By conducting a thorough Process Hazard Analysis (PHA), organizations gain a comprehensive understanding of the hazards specific to their operations.
+This enables them to implement robust safety measures, preventive controls, and emergency response plans to effectively manage and mitigate risks.
+Process Hazard Analysis helps to protect not only the safety of personnel but also the well-being of the wider public, facility integrity, operational continuity, environmental sustainability, and the overall reputation of the organization from process safety incidents.

 The Occupational Safety and Health Administration (OSHA) plays a significant role in ensuring process safety through its standard on process safety management (PSM).
-OSHA’s standard, promulgated as 29 CFR 1910.119, mandates that employers conduct PHAs for processes involving highly hazardous chemicals.
-The OSHA standard provides guidance and requirements for performing a PHA, aiming to prevent accidents and protect workers through identification and management of hazards.
-Compliance with the OSHA PSM standard is required for organizations handling highly hazardous chemicals in the chemical process safety industry, and is being adopted by those striving to provide a safe working environment for their employees and contractors.
+OSHA’s standard, promulgated as 29 CFR 1910.119, mandates that employers conduct Process Hazard Analyses (PHAs) for processes involving highly hazardous chemicals.
+The OSHA standard provides clear guidance and requirements for performing a PHA, aiming to prevent accidents and protect workers by identifying and managing hazards.
+Compliance with the OSHA PSM standard is mandatory for organizations handling highly hazardous chemicals in the chemical process safety industry and is increasingly being adopted by those striving to create a safer working environment for employees and contractors.

 At Sigma-HSE, we specialize in assisting organizations in performing comprehensive PHAs.
 Our team of experienced professionals possess extensive knowledge and expertise in various PHA techniques, ensuring a thorough assessment of potential hazards.